 Mindfulness for parents

 Parents with children of all ages have taken our mindfulness courses.
 We're living in an exceptionally difficult time for parents, particularly if you're juggling your own job with home schooling, living in a small home with no garden, or facing major health and money concerns.
-As a parent to two sons, I've greatly appreciated my mindfulness practice when navigating the choppy waters of family life, particularly over the last year.
+As a mum to two sons, I've greatly appreciated my mindfulness practice when navigating the choppy waters of family life, particularly over the last year.
 I'd like to share some mindfulness meditation techniques to support parents which can be included in a busy day.
 You can read more suggestions for calmer and happier family life in our Parents page.

 I've worked as a teacher in a variety of schools for many years, and have learned that when facing difficult lessons I need to manage my thoughts and emotions, and do my best to stay calm.
 So this post will focus on how you can manage your own well-being in stressful days.
 Remember the airline instruction: in an emergency, we need to put our own oxygen masks on first before attending to our children.